1

 • Question: If I want to enroll as a Wraparound Facilitator, how do I demonstrate my facilitator’s credentials?

-• Answer: Upon completion of Wraparound Facilitator trainings, upload documents to the Provider Portal, including: a resume/Curriculum Vitae that documents relevant trainings, a document of Bachelors of Arts/Bachelors of Science (BA/BS) degree (or a combination of education with experience), and facilitator certification documents.
+• Answer: Upon completion of Wraparound Facilitator training, upload documents to the Provider Portal, including a resume/Curriculum Vitae that documents relevant training, a document of Bachelor of Arts/Bachelor of Science (BA/BS) degree (or a combination of education with experience), and facilitator certification documents.

 If you are working with a coach to complete your final certification, include the name of your coach.
 You will need to upload your certification when complete to the Provider Portal.